petran123/XIVRotation-TS-/README.md

 # XIVRotation

-A simple tool that displays the most efficient roation for the appropriate level.
+A simple tool for Final Fantasy XIV that displays the most efficient roation for the appropriate level.

 <h2>Next steps:</h2>
 <ul>